Season 1, Episode 10

 Gila Golub:

 Perfect health, effortless abundance, and loving relationships.
-And I consider this moment to be effortless abundance, I consider the work that I’m doing to be effortless abundance.
+And I consider this moment to be effortless abundance, I consider the work that I’m going to be effortless abundance.
 You know that saying, if you do what you love you’ll never work a day in your life, so… Except for the computer.

 Lorne Brown: